tikibeni/owasp/doc/report.md

 framework said it's not a good idea.
 Use usernames & passwords with special characters, different capitalizations and numbers.
 One efficient way of ensuring strong credentials is using a password handling program, such as F-Secure ID Protection.

-The software is out of date or vulnerable (A06)

 ---